ahmadajmi/CSS-Grid-Layout/README.md

 * Divide the grid container into four columns, and each one is `1fr` of that container.
 * Create one row, and set the height to be `100vh`.

-The Grid Layout added a new value to the `display` property which is `grid`, responsible for setting the `.app-layout` element to a grid container, and this is the foundation property, and required to start using the Grid Module.
+The Grid Layout added a new value to the `display` property which is `grid`, responsible for setting the `.app-layout` element to be a grid container, this is the foundation property, and required to start using the Grid.

-The `grid-template-columns` responsibility is to divide the `.app-layout` container into columns, and in our case we did four columns each one is `1fr` of the parent(container) width.
+The `grid-template-columns` responsibility is to divide the `.app-layout` container into columns, and in our case we did four columns each one is `1fr` [(one fraction)](http://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) of the available parent(container) space.

-The `grid-template-rows` is used the layout rows, and in our example we only created one row.
+The `grid-template-rows` is used to layout rows, and in our example we only created one row to be 100vh (full viewport height).

 If wee need to create a layout with two columns and two rows, we can do: